shijistar/enum-plus/README.md

 WeekEnum.findBy('key', 'Monday'); // { key: 'Monday', value: 1, label: 'Monday' }
 ```

-> If you want to get the custom fields of a known enum member, it is recommended to use the `named` property to access it
+> If you want to get the custom fields of a known enum item, it is recommended to use the `named` property to access it

 ---